Frequently Asked Questions about the Undergraduate Degree

 35. What is a pre-major?

-A pre-major is a student who has expressed interest in being a Psychology major (either by indicating it on the application to the university or by visiting the Peer Advisors for information about the major).
+A pre-major is a student who has expressed interest in being a Psychology major (either by indicating it on the application to the university or by visiting the PRO Guides for information about the major).
 By filing for the pre-major designation students will be able to participate in all activities of the department and receive periodic mailings.
 Please note that the university requires students who have achieved Junior standing (60 or more total units) must declare a major.

 36. I have not completed all the requirements needed to apply to be a major.
 What should I take?